Colleton County Fire-Rescue

 suction hoses to draft water from the water source and then pumps the water

-through smaller hoses (3 inch to 5 inch diameter) to a waiting Tanker.
+through smaller hoses (3 inch to 5 inch diameter) to a waiting Tender.
 The

 Engine at the fire scene, drafts the water out of the portable tank for use it

 in the firefighting effort.
-As the water level drops, the second tanker arrives
+As the water level drops, the second tender arrives

 and dumps its load of water, then drives to the nearby pond to be refilled.
 The

-remaining responding tankers do the same.
-The system works by having one Tanker
+remaining responding tenders do the same.
+The system works by having one Tender

-at the scene of the fire, one Tanker refilling and two Tankers in transit,
+at the scene of the fire, one Tender refilling and two Tenders in transit,

 working in a continuous cycle or “Shuttle”.
 The process requires at a